booptroopeugene/booptroopeugene/posts/on-chaz-chop-generosity-guest-blog-by-tanya-klowden.md

   - post
   - guest post
   - creative writing
-  - tanya klowden
+  - tanya k
 ---
 ***Guest Blogs will be an ongoing feature.
 Stay tuned.***

 ***Today’s Guest Blog comes from Los Angeles.***

 ***Assistant Editor’s note: The terminology she is seeking is “mutual aid” and “mutual aid societies”.
-More on that in future blog posts. –Ellen.***
+More on that in future blog posts. –#5***

 ![helping your fellow rat](/static/img/helping-your-fellow-rat-1-.png)